bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

   tag)

-If you don't use the ``output_file()`` function to define a custom file name, Bokeh defaults to using the file name of your Python file as a filename for the HTML file it creates.
+If you don't use the ``output_file()`` function to define a custom file name, Bokeh defaults to using the file name of the currently running Python script for the filename of the HTML output.
+If a script filename is not available (for instance, in a Jupyter notebook), then Bokeh will generate a random filename.

 Bokeh creates the HTML file when you call the |show| function.
 This function also automatically opens a web browser to display the HTML file.